 Tackling Gum Disease

-If you are suffering from some level of gum disease, Dr. Tanner can provide you with the treatment you need.
+If you are suffering from some level of gum disease, Dr. Ross can provide you with the treatment you need.
 A deep cleaning called scaling and root planing is the first step.
 Once we have removed the most stubborn bacteria, your mouth can begin to heal.

-Dr. Tanner will help you with your periodontal disease until you have achieved great oral health again.
+Dr. Ross will help you with your periodontal disease until you have achieved great oral health again.
 To make sure the disease doesn’t return, he will have you back six weeks after your initial treatment to monitor your progress.

-If scaling and root planing is not sufficient for your unique needs, you can discuss your other options with Dr. Tanner.
+If scaling and root planing is not sufficient for your unique needs, you can discuss your other options with Dr. Ross.
 Soft tissue grafting, bone grafting, and dental implants are some of the ways you can restore your best smile.

-Dr. Tanner can also teach you more about how to prevent gum disease at home.
+Dr. Ross can also teach you more about how to prevent gum disease at home.
 He will answer all of your questions about brushing, flossing, and rinsing.
 At-home care is crucial to maintaining your oral health.

 To preserve your full and complete smile as long as possible, it is important to keep your gum disease under control by seeing a periodontist frequently.
 Call us today to set up an appointment!